New England Aster

 The genus, Symphyotrichum Nees, was named and described as such by Christian Gottfried Daniel Nees von Esenbeck in Genera et Species Asterearum in 1832.

-Plants of the World Online by Kew lists 95 species in the Symphyotrichum genus (as of 10-3-21 when this page was last updated).
-It is a member of the plant family Asteraceae with 1,677 genera.
+As of 12-2-22 when this page was last updated, Plants of the World Online by Kew lists 97 species in the Symphyotrichum genus.
+It is a member of the plant family Asteraceae with 1,689 genera.
 Those numbers could change as updates are made on POWO.
+The number of genera in this family fluctuates quite often.

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.
-The maps on iNaturalist are continually updated as members post new observations
+The maps on iNaturalist are continually updated as members post new observations.
+I add all my observations to iNaturalist.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.